 the carpet cleaning process

-I clean carpets using a process called encapsulation.
-The 2 main benefits are fast drying times, due to its low water usage and cleaner carpets due to the agitation used to break up dirt and spills.
+I will clean your carpets using a process called encapsulation.
+This process has the been the best way to clean commercial carpets for some time now and it’s the latest and best way to clean residential carpets.
+The main benefits are fast drying times, due to its low water usage and cleaner carpets due to the agitation used to break up dirt and spills.
 I firmly believe that if you aren’t scrubbing, you aren’t cleaning.

 It all starts with a 5 step process:

 Pre Vacuum: For best results the carpet should be vacuumed before cleaning.
 As a cost saving measure, you can vacuum your carpets before I arrive or we can schedule me to vacuum when I show up.
 The cost to pre vacuum is $5 per room.